PlanetKiF/kif.github.io/_posts/docs/2021-01-20-configuring-the-game-server.md

 ## autoexec.cfg ##

 The `autoexec.cfg` is executed once at the startup of the server.
-It should therefore set the values for variables that are required to run the server (like ).
+It should therefore set the values for variables that are required to run the server like the server's hostname, passwords, Steam account ID and so on.

 Ours looks like this